sbarzaghialteaup/demo-node-rfc-cf/README.md

 # EXAMPLE USING NODE-RFC.JS LIBRARY IN SAP BTP CLOUD FOUNDRY

 ## Important
-First of all, connection to backend using cloud connector is not supported by node-rfc library (yet...), only direct connection to backend is possible, so the RFC port must exposed public to internet.
+First of all, connection to backend using cloud connector is not supported by node-rfc library (yet...), only direct connection to backend is possible, so the RFC port of the backend must be exposed public to internet.

 ## Prerequisites
 The SAP NetWeaver RFC SDK library is not public so you have to download by yourself.